yeraldinm/containerization/README.md

 To build the Containerization package, your system needs either:

-- macOS 15 or newer and Xcode 17 beta
+- macOS 15 or newer and Xcode 26 Beta
-- macOS 16 Developer Preview.
+- macOS 26 Beta 1

 Applications built using the package will run on macOS 15 or later, but the following features are not available on macOS 15: